quickbrnfx/medical-device-reference-platform/platforms/connected-physiological-monitor/requirements/SYSTEM_REQUIREMENTS.md

 # Requirement Decomposition

-Before developing individual requirements, each User Need is decomposed into representative engineering capability areas.
+Before developing individual system requirements, each User Need is decomposed into approved engineering Capability Areas.
+Capability Areas define the distinct engineering responsibilities that collectively satisfy the User Need and provide the basis for requirements development.
+Capability Areas are not themselves engineering requirements.

 | User Need | Requirement Capability Areas |
 |-----------|------------------------------|